Holidays

 Shantiniketan

 A small town near Bolpur in the Birbhum district, Shantiniketan is known better as the Treasure Trove of Nobel Laureate Rabindranath Tagore.
-This small town is situated about 212 kms and home to a university town, Visva-Bharati.
-Tagore founded an Ashram here in 1863 and became the initiator of the Brahmo Samaj.
+This small town is home to a university town, Visva-Bharati.
+Tagore founded an Ashram here in 1863 which became the university later.
 The Shantiniketan campus is adorned with splendid sculptures, frescoes, murals, and paintings of Rabindranath, Nandalal Bose, Ramkinkar, Binodbehari Mukhopadhyay.
-It is also popular for its Baul Singers and fairs and festivals like Poush Mela (December), Joydev Mela (January), Basanta Utsav (Holi)( in March ).
+It is also popular for its Baul Singers and attending fairs and festivals here like Poush Mela (December) and Basanta Utsav (Holi)( in March) are the top things to do in West Bengal.

 Mandarmani

-Famed as the longest drivable beach in India, Mandarmani is indeed one of the best places to visit in West Bengal.
-Located about 14kms from Chaulkhola in East Midnapore District, Mandarmani is the fastest growing tourist attraction in West Bengal.
-Locally called Mandarboni, the village offers a tranquil atmosphere amidst which the travellers can unwind and loosen the grip.
+Mandarmani is indeed one of the best places to visit in West Bengal to spend a relaxing vacation with friends and family members.
+This weekend getaway destination for people of Bengal is located about 14 kms from Chaulkhola in East Midnapore District.
+Locally called Mandarboni, the village offers a tranquil atmosphere amidst which the travellers can unwind and loosen their grip.
 The beach at Mandarmani is the perfect spot to watch the sunrise; one can also enjoy water sports like surfing, jet skiing, banana boat rides, ATV bikes and bungee trampoline here.
 It is to be noted that several water sports are conducted during the Digha-Mandarmani Festival held here in the month of January every year.
 The festival also showcases performances by several music bands.
 For those of you who like to shop, the objects and ornaments made from seashells and oysters are available in plenty here.

 Highlights: